wasmerio/wasmer-js/crates/wasm_transformer/README.md

 - Install the latest version of [wasm-pack](https://github.com/rustwasm/wasm-pack).

-- [OPTIONAL]: For updating the `wasm-transformer` npm package, please also install the latest LTS version of Node.js (which includes `npm` and `npx`).
-An easy way to do so is with nvm.
-(Mac and Linux: [here](https://github.com/creationix/nvm), Windows: [here](https://github.com/coreybutler/nvm-windows)).

 - To test and build the project, run the `wasm_transformer_build.sh` script.
 Or, feel free to [look through the script](./wasm_transformer_build.sh) to see the documented commands for performing their respective actions individually.
 The script performs:

   - Running Clippy

   - Running tests

-- Building the project, moving output into the correct directories.
+  - Building the project, moving output into the correct directories in the [javascript package](../../packages/wasm-transformer).